-This clause lists the offences in the Act which permit a police officer to issue a caution to the child or young person.
+This clause defines the meaning of cautionary offences in the Act which permit a police officer to issue a caution to the child or young person.
 A cautionary offence allows police to issue a caution as opposed to an infringement notice or instituting a prosecution in response to a minor breaching certain defined offences.
-These offences relate to a child or young person buying, possessing, or consuming liquor and using false identification to do any of the aforementioned.
+These offences relate to a child or young person being in an adults-only area, consuming, possessing or buying liquor and using false identification at licensed premises to do any of the aforementioned.

-Clause 144 - Police may caution children and young people
+Clause 149 - Police may caution children and young people

-This clause creates a formal process for a police officer to issue a caution to children and young people in lieu of prosecution for an offence, but only in circumstances where the child or young person has not been cautioned in the preceding 12 months for this type of offence.
-If a child or young person is given a caution under the Act, the child or young person must not be prosecuted.
+This clause outlines a formal process for the issuing of a caution by a police officer to a child or young person, but only in circumstances where the child or young person has not been cautioned in the preceding 12 months for this type of offence.
+If a child or young person is given a written caution under the Act, the child or young person must not be prosecuted.
+Police are required to give a copy of the caution to the child or young person, their parents, or where appropriate, to the chief executive of the administrative unit responsible for the child or young person under the Children and Young People Act 2008.